 Members of the garden crew said they also met with Kroger to discuss a possible land-use license if Kroger did purchase the property, but in a 2016 Memphis Flyer

-article, Kroger denied knowledge of the meeting and interest in THM's two parcels.
+article, Kroger denied knowledge of the meeting and denied interest in THM's two parcels.

 High Ground asked Kroger if they were currently open to working with residents or community groups to purchase, lease or utilizing a portion of the land for public benefit like a small park or community garden.
 Spokesperson Teresa Dickerson said that with the property available for purchase again, Kroger is willing to speak with any interested buyer.